NiX0n/mumblsrt/README.md

 ### scribe.options
 *Signature:* `scribe.options: {object}`

-These are command arguments passed to either ffmpeg or whisper-cli.
+These are command arguments passed to either [ffmpeg][ffmpeg-url] or [whisper-cli][whispercli-url].
 The expected argument names are mutually exclusive from one another, so both sets of arguments are supported as keys of this object.
 Refer to their respective help pages for guidance on what options do what.
 Most defaults won't need changing though.

 **Tip:** Take note of the number of available threads your machine has.
 For example, set `options: {t: 20}` for 20 available threads.

 ### scribe.depthOptions
 *Signature:* `scribe.depthOptions: {object<string, object>}`

-Sometimes it is useful to have overriding options at different recursion depths.
+Sometimes it is useful to have overriding options (see <a href="#scribeoptions">scribe.options</a>) at different recursion depths.
 For example, on the first depth level, you may want to use the `p` whisper-cli option to safely sub-divide the track into more manageable chunks of known equal size.

 You may also want to choose to set more exotic options for larger depths to encourage diversity in approach when in a high failure state.